Agent insists Alex Murdaugh suggested he killed his son

 Croft’s testimony wasn’t only about Murdaugh’s statement.
 He assisted the chief agent investigating the killings and dealt with a wide range of evidence.

+Prosecutors suggested in pretrial motions that Murdaugh killed his wife and son to buy time to cover up the theft of millions of dollars from his law firm and clients, which he feared was about to be discovered.
+Murdaugh’s lawyers said it was absurd to suggest an attorney would think the brutal killings of most of his family would lessen the scrutiny into his life.
+A judge said he will hear arguments whether that evidence is admissible later in the trial.

-As with much of the first four days of testimony, there were interesting bits and pieces from prosecutors, often provided without further explanation like a $1,021.10 receipt from a Gucci store with an item circled or Maggie Murdaugh’s cellphone recovered on the side of the highway a short distance from the family’s property.
+As with much of the first four days of testimony, there were interesting bits and pieces from prosecutors, often provided without further explanation, such as a $1,021.10 receipt from a Gucci store with an item circled.

 The defense used their cross-examination of Croft to try to poke holes in how the investigation unfolded.
 Croft was asked if he knew why state agents didn’t search Murdaugh’s home in the hours after the killings for dirty clothes, possible blood in drains or other evidence.
 Croft said he didn’t know what other agents did.